samuelburbulla/dune-mmesh/doc/installation.rst

 .. code-block:: bash

   ./dune-common/bin/dunecontrol --opts=dune-mmesh/cmake/config.opts all
-  ./dune-common/bin/dunecontrol --opts=dune-mmesh/cmake/config.opts make install_python

-3. Configure the automatically generated dune-py module by calling
+3. Activate the DUNE internal virtual environment.

 .. code-block:: bash

-  ./dune-common/bin/setup-dunepy.py --opts=dune-mmesh/cmake/config.opts
+  source ./dune-common/build-cmake/dune-env/bin/activate

-Remark that this generated dune-py module is used to perform the just-in-time compilation that is used for the python bindings of DUNE.
+Remark that a `dune-py` module will be generated automatically that is necessary to perform the just-in-time compilation of DUNE python modules.